BloomTech-Labs/tagger-fe/README.md

 ##### COMPONENT STRUCTURE:

 The current component structure (Labs 22) is as below.
-In labs 22 (b/c we did not have a DS team) tookout all DS related components such as Fuse (search)
+In labs 22 (b/c we did not have a DS team) tookout all DS related components such as Fuse (search).
+Please refer to Notion document for more details.

 [<img src="https://i.imgur.com/IgUB7vp.png">](https://i.imgur.com/IgUB7vp.png)